pollen-robotics/reachy2-docs/content/getting-started/robot-introduction/discover-robot.md

 Whether you’re taking your first steps in robotics or pushing the boundaries of embodied AI, **Reachy 2 is your platform to explore, learn, and innovate**.

-Let’s bring robots to life—together. 🤝🤖
+Let’s bring robots to life together! 🤝🤖